whitneyburton/portfolios/README.markdown

 * Evaluated projects: Bike Share, Little Shop, Job Tracker
 * Assessments: Final
 * Professional Development:
-  * Copy for a personal website
-  * Paragraph reflection on project management strategies you used in your projects (Bike Share and/or Little Shop); What went well?
+  * Paragraph reflection on project management strategies you used in your team projects; What went well?
 What didn’t go well?
   * Paragraph reflection on how you incorporated feedback from your team members and what you learned about yourself in the process
+   * [Completed Flower Exercise](https://github.com/turingschool/professional_skills/blob/master/files/Career%20Unit%20-%20The%20Flower%20Diagram.pdf) -- Students can either upload a PDF of their completed flower graphic organizer OR they can create a gist with summarized points listed for each petal:
+    * Transferable Skills
+    * Favorite/Most Valued Knowledge
+    * Favorite working conditions
+    * Favorite people to work with/serve
+    * Values/Goals/Mission in life
+    * Preferred places to live
+    * Preferred salary and level of responsibility
 * Community:
   * A recap of reflections from Gear Up
 * Feedback: Self-solicited and project pairs feedback, plus a summary of how you've contributed to the community